Eagle WiFi HD 60fps wildlife Trail Camera

 The app also allows you to completely set up and control the Eagle trail camera on your mobile phone over WiFi (so you'll need to be within WiFi range of the camera of course).
 Control video resolution settings, video length, set times of day to record, play back video recordings & view images, see an indication of battery life etc. You can even switch the camera off from the app should you wish to.

 Also supplied is a remote control that allows you to switch the camera from "working mode" to "test mode" and vice-versa.
-Test mode allows you to connect via WiFi and then view live video from the camera.
+Test mode allows you to connect via WiFi and then view live video from the wildlife camera.
 In this mode you can change camera settings and also, if you see some live action taking place that you don't want to miss, start a recording at the tap of a button on your mobile phone.

 Live Video via WiFi: